chengzhag/chengzhang-academic/content/project/ball_on_big_plate/index.md

 - STM32F103 minimum system board
 - PC with Visual Studio and VisualGDB installed

-The Raspberry Pi is developed with C++ language using Raspberry toolchain provided by [VisualGDB](https://visualgdb.com/) (tutorial [here](https://visualgdb.com/tutorials/raspberry/crosscompiler/)).
+The Raspberry Pi is developed with C++ using Raspberry Pi toolchain provided by [VisualGDB](https://visualgdb.com/) (tutorial [here](https://visualgdb.com/tutorials/raspberry/crosscompiler/)).
+It deals with the machine vision tasks and sends the results to STM32 through UART.

 The STM32 is developed with C++ language using Arm toolchain provided by [VisualGDB](https://visualgdb.com/) (tutorial [here](https://visualgdb.com/tutorials/arm/stm32/)).
-The Raspberry runs OpenCV program and sends the results to STM32 through UART.

-I made use of a C++ API written for STM32 named [ebox](https://github.com/eboxmaker/eBox_STM32F1).
-Although it saved me a lot of time then, I found [mbed](https://www.mbed.com/) even easier than it after the competition.
-By the way, it was said that Arduino is not allowed in the competition.
+A C++ API for STM32 ([Ebox](https://github.com/eboxmaker/eBox_STM32F1)) was used as a replacement of ardunio, which is not allowed in the contest.

 ---
 ## Mechanical structure

-The final work uses a PCB motherboard made in [Ball on Small Plate project]({{< relref "../ball_on_small_plate" >}}) to put the electronic modules together.
+The final work uses a PCB motherboard (designed by [shicaiwei123](https://github.com/shicaiwei123)) same as [Ball on Small Plate project]({{< relref "../ball_on_small_plate" >}}) to connect modular electronic parts.

 {{< figure src="3.jpg" caption="PCB mother board" >}}

-The 65cm*65cm plate is made of light wood laminate board.
+The 65cm*65cm plate is made of laminated balsa wood board.

 {{< figure src="ball_on_big_plate_camera_support.jpg" caption="The plate" >}}

-There are ribs below the plate to support it.
-The dynamic structure of the plate is same as [Ball on small plate]({{< relref "../ball_on_small_plate" >}}).
+We design metre-shaped ribs to further reinforce the plate.
+We follow [Ball on small plate]({{< relref "../ball_on_small_plate" >}}) to support the plate with a universal joint in the center and drive the board with two servos using ball joint rods as connection.

 {{< figure src="ball_on_big_plate_under_the_plate.jpg" caption="Under the plate" >}}

-Design documents of the reinforcing ribs and others are also on the [GitHub page](https://github.com/pidan1231239/ball_on_big_plate).
+Design documents of the reinforcing ribs are also available [here](https://github.com/pidan1231239/ball_on_big_plate).

 {{< figure src="650板加强筋激光切割.dwg.png" caption="Reinforcing ribs" >}}